ovismaxim/portScannerDetecter/README.md

 ## Assignment Description.

 The object of this assignment is:
-To implement a filtering microservice in filteringService.js which decides if the request is a valid.
+To implement a POC filtering microservice in filteringService.js which decides if the request is a valid.
-If the request is valid it will be passed to writeLegitimateRequest function.
+  * If the request is valid it will be passed to writeLegitimateRequest function.
-If its a port scan attempt the requests history will be logged with thier timestamps.
+  * If its a port scan attempt the requests history will be logged with thier timestamps.

+Node event loop hang must be taken in consideration, if any limitation is broke please specifty why.

 **A request will be considered a portscan if there were atleast 5 diffrent requests in a 10 seconds timeframe relative to the request.**

+**If the Assignment isn't completed it is still valid to send a POC of the desigered solutions**

 ## Frameworks limitations.
-Node event loop hang must be taken in consideration.
 Any framework, infrascture or DB can be used.
 If needed - a deployment/spec instruction must be supplied (Not limited to the assignment time limit).